nihsmtgt/Digenome-Detect/README.md

 ### Optional Options

-- `--control [file]`: Specifies the path to the control BAM file.
 - `--threads, -t [number]`: Specifies the number of threads to use.
 Default is `8`.
 - `--regions, --region [comma-separated values]`: Specifies target regions like 'chr19:12345..23456'.
+If `--regions` is not specified, it defaults to human chromosomes.
 Use `GRCm` to specify mouse chromosomes.
 - `--debug`: Enables debug mode.
-- `--siteseq`: Enables siteseq analysis.
 - `--strandbias [true/false]`: Enables or disables Fisher's exact test for evaluating strand bias on cleaved sites.
 - `--calc_cleavage_score [true/false]`: Enables or disables cleavage score calculation.
-- `--mq [number]`: Specifies the minimum mapping quality filter.
-Default is `0` (i.e. no filter).
+- `--mq [number]`: Specifies the minimum mapping quality of reads used for the score calculation.
+Default is `0`. (mq = 0 reads are always excluded regardless of this value.)
 - `--width [number]`: Specifies the detection width, which allows for the inclusion of cleaved sites as well as overhangs.
 Default is `3`.
-- `--inplace-depth`: Enables in-place depth analysis.
-If not specified, background depth (depth of out-of-stack reads) is used.
-- `--inplace-depth2`: Enables secondary in-place depth analysis.
-If not specified, background depth (depth of out-of-stack reads) is used.
 - `--help`: Displays help information.

 ### Examples